-SECTION 7.
+SECTION 6.
 SPECIAL MEETINGS.
 Special meetings of the Board may be called by or at the request of the President, or any three (3) members of the Board.
 Special meetings will be held at SWAN Headquarters or a Member Library, but under special circumstances they may be held elsewhere within the State of Illinois with prior approval of the Board.
 The Board shall provide the Members with two (2) days’ notice of special meetings.

-SECTION 8.
+SECTION 7.
 NOTICE.
 Subject to the provisions of Section 6 above, no further notice of annual or regularly scheduled meetings of the Board need be given to the individual members of the Board.
-Except as hereinafter provided, notice of any special meeting of the Board shall be given at least two (2) business days prior thereto by telephone, by electronic telecommunications or by written notice to each member of the Board at his/her address as shown by the records of SWAN.
+Except as hereinafter provided, notice of any special meeting of the Board shall be given at least two (2) business days prior thereto by telephone, or by electronic telecommunications.
 If given by electronic telecommunications, such notice shall be deemed to be delivered when the electronic telecommunications is sent, provided, however, that the electronic communications must be filed with the minutes of proceedings of the Board.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail in a sealed envelope so addressed, with postage thereon prepaid.

 In the event that the President or any three (3) members of the Board shall determine that there is a financial or other emergency to SWAN, an emergency special meeting of the Board may be held if reasonable notice thereof is given by telephone or electronic telecommunications prior to such meeting.

-Notice of any meeting of the Board may be waived by electronic telecommunications or in writing signed by the person or persons entitled to the notice either before or after the time of the meeting.
-The attendance of a member of the Board at any meeting shall constitute a waiver of notice of such meeting, except where a member of the Board attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
-The purpose of any special meeting of the Board and the business to be transacted thereat shall be specified in the notice or waiver of notice of such meeting.
+SECTION 8.
+BOARD VOTING.
+Except as provided below, a simple majority of a quorum of the Board shall be sufficient to pass upon all matters.
+A greater vote than a majority of a quorum of the Board shall be required to approve the following matters:

+A. Any amendment of these Bylaws shall require a two-thirds (2/3) vote of Member libraries present at any regular or special meeting of the membership of SWAN, for approval by Board; provided, however, no amendment shall have the effect of depriving a Member of a vested contractual right without the consent of the Member.

+B. Dissolution of SWAN shall require a two-thirds vote of Members for approval by the Board.

+C. The proposed budget and Annual Fees Schedule shall be approved by a vote of two-thirds (2/3) of all of the Members present at the March Quarterly meeting, for ratification by the SWAN Board after the membership vote.
+The Member Libraries that aren’t present at the March meeting shall be deemed to have approved said budget.

 SECTION 9.
-VOTING.
-Except as provided below or elsewhere in these By-laws, a simple majority of a quorum shall be sufficient to pass upon all matters.
-A greater vote than a majority of a quorum shall be required to approve the following matters:

-A. The Board may establish one or more rules requiring approval by a vote greater than a majority of a quorum; provided, however, that such rules may only be established by a greater than a majority vote at least equal to the greater than majority percentage stated within the proposed rule;

-B. Any amendment of these By-laws shall require a two-thirds (2/3) vote of Members for approval by Board; provided, however, no amendment shall have the effect of depriving a Member of a vested contractual right without the consent of the Member.

-C. Dissolution of SWAN shall require a two-thirds vote of Members for approval by the Board.

-SECTION 10.
 COMPENSATION.
-Members of the Board shall not receive any compensation from SWAN for their services, other than reimbursement of expenses approved by Board.
+Members of the Board shall not receive any compensation from SWAN for their services, other than reimbursement of expenses approved by the Board.